tjsmelter/python-projects/README.md

 # Python Projects
-A sample of some programs I have created in conjunction with the bootcamp 100 Days of Code.
+A sample of some programs I have created in conjunction with the course 100 Days of Code: The Complete Python Pro Bootcamp.